amineboularbah/Github-trending-repos-app/README.md

-# Gemography mobile coding challenge

 # The idea

-This is a mobile coding challenge from gemography where we list the most starred Github repos that were created in the last 30 days by fetching data from the github api using the endpoint given in the [readme](http://readme.md) file.
+list the most starred Github repos that were created in the last 30 days by fetching data from the github api.

 ## Live demo